themindfulbit/td/_content/1-episodes/2014-07-14-077-learning-vim-with-potatowire.md

 try to avoid.
 Anyway, what follows is a long discussion about Vim and the terminal.
 I am very strong proponent about Vim, but I *try* not to browbeat people about it, since I know that it works best for me, and not necessarily for everyone else.
-Though it should.
+Though it should be.
 Damn it, that slipped out.
+>
+> Also, if it seems like my attention occaisionally wandered, my kids came home during the middle of the recording, and my daughter, in particular, thought she ought to have my undivided attention periodically.
+I am not a professional.

 {{ theme:partial src="section-header" title="Introducing Potatowire" url="{{ soundcloudurl }}" time="0:00" }}